CJS92/Csharp-Questions-1/README.md

 # Csharp-Questions-1

-Q: What is a namespace?
+<b>Q:</b> What is a namespace?
-A: A namespace is a keyword that is used to declare a scope that contains a set of objects.
+<br>A: A namespace is a keyword that is used to declare a scope that contains a set of objects.
 These can be used to organize code.

 Q: What are value types?
 A: